Amrita-TIFAC-Cyber-Blockchain/2025_22AVP103-Mastery-Over-Mind/Assets/Journal/CB.SC.U4CYS25020/README.md

-I wish to show my gratitude towards my Amma and Roommates and Senior
+I wish to show my gratitude towards Amma and Roommates and Senior

 Scenario 1
 08/08/2025